purescript-deprecated/grunt-init-purescript/README.md

 # DEPRECATED

 This library has been deprecated.
 For new PureScript projects, use [Spago](https://github.com/purescript/spago).
 To see more about of this deprecation, please see the [discussion on Discourse](https://discourse.purescript.org/t/proposed-purescript-contrib-library-deprecations).

-The [previous releases](https://github.com/purescript-deprecated/grunt-init-purescript/releases) of this library are still available.